DC Extended Universe: Expanded setting

 In October 2014, Geoff Johns explained that DC's approach to their films and television series would be different from Marvel Studios' cinematic universe, stating that their film universe and TV universes would be kept separate within a multiverse to allow "everyone to make the best possible product, to tell the best story, to do the best world".
 This divide lasted until January 2020, when the DCEU was retroactively established to have connections to The CW's Arrowverse continuity via an expansion of the multiverse concept, during Part 4 of the "Crisis on Infinite Earths" crossover.
 Ezra Miller reprised their role as Barry Allen in a cameo appearance alongside Grant Gustin's version of the character.
-During their conversation, Miller's Barry gets the idea to call himself "The Flash" from his alternate self and mentions "Victor".
+During their conversation, Miller's Barry gets the idea to call himself "The Flash" from his alternate self and mentions "Victor" (Ray Fisher's Cyborg).
 Despite their cameo, the episode did not confirm the designated Earth for the DCEU characters.

 Miller's cameo opened up more possibilities for crossovers between DC films and the Arrowverse.
 President of DC Films, Walter Hamada, revealed that prior to "Crisis on Infinite Earths", DC had been structured in a way that the television division had to clear the use of characters with the film division.
 Now, the company could "really lean into this idea of [the multiverse] and acknowledge the fact there can be a Flash on TV and one in the movies, and you don't have to pick one or the other, and they both exist in this multiverse".
 Arrowverse creator and executive producer Greg Berlanti agreed, feeling that "moving forward, there's more opportunity to do more things like this", and was open to more film characters appearing in the Arrowverse.

 In August 2020, Hamada announced plans to develop a multiverse inspired by the comics.
 In doing so, the studio also stated that all past, present, and future projects are a part of the same unified multiverse.
 The Flash director Andy Muschietti further explained that all previous adaptations of DC Comics were a part of the multiverse: "...all the cinematic iterations that we've seen before are valid... all that you've seen exists, and everything that you will see exists, in the same unified multiverse".
+In 2023, the DCEU version of Shazam made a cameo appearance through archival footage in the Titans season 4 episode "Dude, Where's My Gar?".